Annual American College Application Campaign® Survey

 - 195,802 college applications were submitted during 2012 College Application Campaign events.

-In 2012, ACAC programs took place in over 1,600 schools in 24 states and the District of Columbia, highlighted in maroon on the map above.
-During 2012, nearly 130,000 students submitted more than 195,000 applications during College Application Campaign events.
-The campaign expands each year to include more states, high schools, and students.
-States committed to piloting College Application Campaign events in fall 2013 are highlighted in yellow.
-Click on a participating state to learn more about their program or see a list of all 2012 participating states.
+The Campaign expands each year to include more states, high schools, and students.
+The 39 states and the District of Columbia that hosted College Application events in fall 2013 are highlighted in maroon on the map above.
+States commiitted to piloting College Application Campaign events in fall 2014 are highlighted in yellow.
+Click on a participating state to learn more about their program or see a list of all 2013 participating states.

 Several states summarize their Campaign initiatives in annual reports.
 Samples of those reports are provided below.
 If your state has an annual report that you’d like to share, please email it to: email@example.com